bingomanatee/looking-glass-engine/README.md

 `myStream.do.setComment(string)` is the equivalent of `myStream.set('comment', string`.

 The first argument into the method is always a reference to the stream itself.

+The reason that streams don't come with actions inherent is that streams can be nested, and its better to add the overhead of actions on a case by case basis.

 ## addActions(stream, {actions})